11 Weird Foods in Mexico To Know Before You Go

 2. Escamoles (Ant Eggs)

 Escamoles, or ant eggs, are a popular dish that goes back to pre-Hispanic times.
-The Aztecs ate the pupae of ants long before Spanish colonization, in the the area that is now Mexico City.
+The Aztecs ate the pupae of ants long before Spanish colonization, in the area that is now Mexico City.

 Harvested from maguey plants (agave plants), these ant larvae have a taste reminiscent of sweet corn and butter with a slightly nutty flavor.